How to Consolidate Your Credit Card Debt: 5 Simple Ways

 The bottom line

-Credit card consolidation could make it easier to manage monthly payments, lower interest, rates, and get you out of debt sooner.
+Credit card consolidation could make it easier to manage monthly payments, lower interest rates, and get you debt-free sooner.
 There are several ways to go about this, including a debt consolidation loan, balance transfer card, mortgage refinance, debt management plan, or debt settlement.

 Before committing to a strategy, consider your options.
 Each debt management solution comes with its own pros and cons, so what might work for one person might not work for you.